fdev31/bugrest/README.rst

 - Pure **Python**, no dependency required (Ok... ``docutils``, but misses it ? ;)
 - Simple *one file* design, keeping things short
-     * Simple plugins structure, provided example including some basic JIRA support
+* Supports plugins, provided examples:
+   * Jira interaction
+   * Impress output (interactive slides)
 - **No database**, only the ``.rst`` file is used for storage

 Usage
 =====